Which ESAT Modules Should I Take?

 Amelia Calladine

-As the successor of both the NSAA and ENGAA, the ESAT is taken by students applying to a large range of university courses.
+As the successor of both the NSAA and ENGAA, the ESAT is taken by students applying to a range of university courses.
 The ESAT is structured so that students from a variety of disciplines can sit the same test.
-The test comprises 4 sections:
+The test comprises 4 separate modules, each lasting 40 minutes and consisting of 27 multiple-choice questions:

 Students must take 3 sections from this list, including Mathematics 1.
 They might have some choice over the remaining 2 sections they take, though this depends on the university courses applied for.
 Students must declare which sections they intend to take when they register for the test, so it is an important decision to make fairly early in the preparation process.
 On the day of the test, the sections will be taken back-to-back, as three separate assessments.
 The sections last 40 minutes each, and any time left over in one section does not roll over to the next.